dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 ---

-# B-Tier Types - Outclassed, but still good.
+# B-Tier Types

 ## Grass
+Outclassed by Electric, Ice, and Fighting.
 Important, with Water and Ice, for Ground-types like Groudon.
 Can pair with Water and Ground against Rock.
 ### Roserade - Beauty and Thorns!
 ### Venusaur & Sceptile - Frenzy Plant!!